 1. Because our favourite religious-themed acts never made it to Eurovision

-We missed out on The Ekklesia Sisters in Malta, and Die Preister and Gregorian in Germany.
+In recent national selections, the likes of The Ekklesia Sisters in Malta, and Die Preister and Gregorian in Germany failed to make it to Eurovision.
 Even Swiss entrants Heilsarmee had to radically change their name to Takasa to hide their Christian roots.
 If Eurovision is all about diversity, why isn’t there a space for the clergy to show up and show out?

 2. Because we still haven’t heard Latin at Eurovision